-According to GlobalData, China is the world’s largest producer of coal, with output of 4,397Mt in 2022, up by 8% on 2021.
+According to GlobalData, China is the world’s largest producer of coal in 2022, with output up by 8% on 2021.
 Over the five years to 2021, production from China increased by a CAGR of 4% and is expected to rise by a CAGR of 0.2% between 2022 and 2026.
 GlobalData uses proprietary data and analytics to provide a complete picture of this market in its China Coal Mining to 2026 report.
 Buy the report here.

 Leading producers of coal in China are China Shenhua Energy and China National Coal Group.
-China Shenhua Energy's output was 307Mt in 2021, up by 5% on 2020.
-China National Coal Group produced 112.74Mt, an increase of 2% on the previous year.
+During 2020-2021, China Shenhua Energy's output was up by 5%, China National Coal Group's output increased by 2%.

 For more detailed analysis of coal in China, buy the report here.